Colliton/Code-storage/README.md

 ## 🧬 Code-storage

 This folder contains **Python** code and an **SQL** file.
 Most of the files are related to projects carried out during my PhD.
-They relate to analyses associated with a mouse model of promiscuous breast cancer and to a substance being tested as a potential drug: Pyrvinium Pamoate.
+They relate to analyses associated with a mouse model of triple negative breast cancer (TNBC) and to a substance being tested as a potential drug: Pyrvinium Pamoate.
 > This is only a marginal part of the biostatistical analyses and visualisations that have been carried out.

 ---